 Back in August I requested tickets to the newest Smithsonian museum on the mall, The National Museum of African American History.
-The earliest I could get passes was for October.
-I didn’t realize (or maybe I did but didn’t really give it much thought) that it would be Columbus Day weekend, a holiday of sorts.
-The grand opening for the museum was a few weeks ago and my intention was to go to it, but I have been taking on extra work responsibilities so I can progress in my field.
-Needless to say, I was either sick or exhausted that weekend.
+The earliest I could get passes for was in October.
+I didn’t realize (or maybe I did but I didn’t really give it much thought) that it would be Columbus Day weekend, a holiday.
+My intention was to go to the grand opening of the museum, but my schedule didn’t permit me to do so.
 I knew that if I didn’t go this weekend that I would miss my chance until next year.

-You can get same day tickets but there is a huge line you have to wait in so you should probably opt to go early.
-I think the requested tickets are gone through March (Spring.)
+- You can get same day tickets, but there is a long line that you must wait in so you should opt to go early in the day.

-If you have a designated time you can go anytime AFTER your reservation but you will have have to wait in a shorter line until your designated time if you arrive early.
-DO NOT wait in the first line that you see.
-That is for the non-ticket holders.
-Walk to the backside of the Museum to wait in THAT line instead.
-It moves quickly (note, you still have to enter from the same side.)
+- If you have tickets with a designated time you can go anytime AFTER your reservation, but you will have to wait in a shorter line until your designated time if you arrive early.
+DO NOT wait in the first line that you see because that line is for the non-ticket holders.
+Walk to the back side of the museum to wait in THAT line.
+It moves relatively fast.

-The slavery exhibit had yet another line, as did the gift shop.
+- The slavery exhibit has yet another line, as did the gift shop.
 Plan accordingly.
 The exhibits go from bottom to top – so slavery is in the basement (as well as the restaurant – the food was bland!) and the other exhibits are on the 3rd and 4th floor.
-The 2nd floor is a good place to just sit or to meet up with your group if you separate.
-ETA: I did not see the slavery exhibit, just the top two floors.
-I will save the intense stuff for when my head can wrap around it better.
+The 2nd floor is a good place to just sit or to meet up with your group if you get separated.

-If you don’t want to eat in the restaurant (entrees range from $12-15 on average) there are a plethora of food trucks parked along the avenue out front.
+- If you don’t want to eat in the restaurant (entrees range from $12-15 on average) there are a plethora of food trucks parked along the avenue in front of the museum.

-Speaking of parking, should you decide to drive you should download the ParkMobile app so you can replenish your parking right from your phone if you park on a meter.
+- Should you decide to drive, you should download the ParkMobile app so you can replenish your parking meter on your phone.

-Finally, leave the younger children home.
-They don’t get the significance of it yet and it really isn’t a kid-friendly type of museum.
+- Finally, you might consider leaving the younger children home.
+They don’t yet understand the significance and it really isn’t a kid-friendly type of museum.
 They have some computer interactive exhibits, but not enough to keep little kids engaged.